 What do you think?

-What do you think of our dorm room resolutions for 2013?
+What do you think of our dorm room resolutions for the new year?
 Have you made any resolutions of your own?
 How do you stay organized during the school year?
 What do you stock your fridge with?
 Let us know with a comment!